Considerations for Buprenorphine Initiation and Maintenance Care

 Thursday, May 11, 2023, 1 – 4:30 pm ET

-The Reagan-Udall Foundation for the FDA, in partnership with the U.S. Food and Drug Administration (FDA) and the Substance Abuse and Mental Health Services Administration (SAMHSA), is holding a two-part virtual public meeting entitled “Considerations for Buprenorphine Initiation and Maintenance Care.”
+The Reagan-Udall Foundation for the FDA, in partnership with the U.S. Food and Drug Administration (FDA) and the Substance Abuse and Mental Health Services Administration (SAMHSA),held a two-part virtual public meeting entitled “Considerations for Buprenorphine Initiation and Maintenance Care.”

-This virtual public meeting will explore real-world experiences and scientific evidence for buprenorphine initiation strategies as well as medication dosing and management during continued treatment across different care settings.
-To support efforts to develop products and approaches to treat Opioid Use Disorder (OUD), presentations and discussions will include people who use drugs, their families and community, harm reduction programs, health professionals from inpatient and outpatient settings, academic researchers, and federal partners.
+This virtual public meeting explored real-world experiences and scientific evidence for buprenorphine initiation strategies as well as medication dosing and management during continued treatment across different care settings.
+To support efforts to develop products and approaches to treat Opioid Use Disorder (OUD), presentations and discussions included people who use drugs, their families and community, harm reduction programs, health professionals from inpatient and outpatient settings, academic researchers, and federal partners.